Multifunctional Structural ComponentsSimon Laflamme, Iowa State University

 Applications in structural dynamics, earthquake engineering, geotechnical engineering, as well as mechanical and aerospace engineering are welcomed, while papers covering experimental investigations in both laboratory tests and free field are particularly appreciated.

-MS88: Biological and Biologically Inspired Materials and StructuresAdmir Masic, MIT
+Biological and Biologically Inspired Materials and StructuresAdmir Masic, Massachusetts Institute of Technology

 The symposium brings together characterization, modeling, synthesis and manufacturing of biological and bioinspired materials and structures.
 By covering the study of natural processes and new engineering efforts across several scales – ranging from molecular to macro – the symposium will highlight the structure-form-function relationships of biological and bioinspired materials and their applications.
 Multiscale analysis of soft and hard materials will be covered together with self-assembly and de novo design of building blocks processes, bioinspired design of structures and materials with enhanced mechanical properties, biomineralization and biomanufacturing.